logfellow/logstash-logback-encoder/README.md

 names for `caller`, `mdc`, and `context`, respectively.

-For AccessEvents, see [`LogstashAccessFieldNames`](/src/main/java/net/logstash/logback/fieldnames/LogstashAccessFieldNames.java) for all the field names that can be customized
+For AccessEvents, see [`LogstashAccessFieldNames`](/src/main/java/net/logstash/logback/fieldnames/LogstashAccessFieldNames.java) for all the field names that can be customized.
+Each java field name in that class is the name of the xml element that you would use to specify the field name (e.g. `fieldsMethod`, `fieldsProtocol`).

 <a name="custom_timezone"/>
 ## Customizing TimeZone